-HRSA will consider any application that exceeds the ceiling amount non-responsive and will not consider it for funding under this announcement.
+HRSA will consider any application that exceeds the ceiling amount non-responsive and will not consider it for funding under this notice.
+HRSA will consider applicants that apply for both programs non-responsive and will not be consider them for funding under this notice.

-HRSA will consider any application that fails to satisfy the deadline requirements referenced in Section IV.4 non-responsive and will not consider it for funding under this announcement.
+HRSA will consider any application that fails to satisfy the deadline requirements referenced in Section IV.4 non-responsive and will not consider it for funding under this notice.